Diophantine approximation on curves: The generalised Hausdorff measure on the Veronese curve

 \begin{theorem} Let $n\geq 2$ be an integer.
-There exists a transcendental real number $x$, a non-increasing approximation function $\Psi(q)$ that tends to $0$ as $q\to\infty$ and a positive constant $\Delta(n)$ with the following properties. \begin{itemize} \item The set of integer polynomials
+There exists a transcendental real number $x$, a nonincreasing approximating function $\Psi(q)$ that tends to $0$ as $q\to\infty$ and a positive constant $\Delta(n)$ with the following properties. \begin{itemize} \item The set of integer polynomials

-is infinite \item For any irreducible integer polynomial $Q(t)$ of degree at most $n$ the estimate
+is infinite. \item For any irreducible integer polynomial $Q(t)$ of degree at most $n$ the estimate

 holds.
 In particular, \eqref{gl3} fails for any $\epsilon<1/2$ (consequently \eqref{eqq} fails as well). \end{itemize} \end{theorem}